tanyelai/neuroscience/README.md

 I continued through medical neuroscience course.
 I finished the part of Cerebral Cortex, Brainstem and Blood Supply, and it was really hard to keep up with.
 I spent a fair amount of time understanding the locations of the arteries and the brain regions they supply, however, quiz was really hard to pass.
 I read the part of CNS, and Blood Supply and the Brain from Cognitive Neuroscience book.
 I watched the next videos of Mike X Cohen's and I start feel to really really enjoy this process.
 Even though it is painful, I can feel that I learn actual science.
 I read Mike Cohen's book on signal processing and analysis and repeated what he explained in the videos.

 ### Day 23-30
 Well, in this period, I studied like an actual nerd.
-I am also reading the book "atomic habits", so I got some tips to organize my study routine and its effectiveness :)
+I also read the book "atomic habits" recently, so I got some tips to organize my study routine and its effectiveness :)

 Here below is the my current daily routine which I think its quite nice to practice topics over and over again and progress in a solid way. <br/> ( You can feel the knowledge in your veins ): <br/>
 1) [5AM - 6AM] -> Reading casual totally normal human book <br/>